 We share the cost of repairs and services to your building among all the homes in the property.
 According to your lease, the Council (and Partners, as managing agent for the Council) can choose any fair and reasonable way of sharing costs.

 At the moment, we use a points system to decide your share of service charges and major-works costs, based on the number of rooms in your home.
-We allocate a point each for a hall, living room, bathroom and kitchen and one extra point for each additional room (so bedsits and studio flats would be allocated four points and a one-bedroom flat would be allocated five points).
+We allocate one point for each bedroom and four points for the remainder of the flat (and so a two-bedroom flat would have a total of six points)

 How we work out your service charge

 On 1 April or soon after each year, we will send you your Service Charge Estimate.
 This sets out your share of our estimated costs for the coming year, which runs from 1 April to 31 March.
 When you receive your Service Charge Estimate, you can pay it over the year in installments, monthly or every three months, by direct debit.

 After the end of the accounting year, we know how much everything has actually cost, and we then work out your share.
 We compare the difference between the estimated charges and the actual charges, and adjust your service-charge account accordingly.